Redirected (film): Plot

 The film is divided in five parts: Introduction, Birthday in Malaysia, The myth of eastern Europe, Once upon a time in European Union, and Lithuanian wedding.

 In London, Johnny, Ben, and Tim are employed by Karl to rob an illegal poker game.
-In particular, Karl wants the ring of a local criminal Golden Pole (Vinnie Jones).
+In particular, Karl wants the ring of a local criminal Golden Pole.
 Karl insists that three men is insufficient to pull of the heist.
 Forced to have the fourth man, they kidnap their friend Michael, who works as a guard at Buckingham Palace, and keep him uninformed about the happenings.

 At the poker game, Johnny, Ben, and Tim infiltrate the poker game while Michael stays in the van.
 They take Golden Pole's ring and, sensing that they are outmatched, ask Karl, one of the players, if it is the ring he was looking for.
 While the standoff is happening, Michael leaves the van to investigate why his friends haven't yet returned.
 He returns to the van when he hears gunshots coming from the building.
 The men leave with the money and ring.
 Knowing that Karl is behind the robbery, Golden Pole kills him.
 They identify Michael as one of the men involved with the heist from the surveillance footage.

 After a successful heist, Johnny, Ben, and Tim tell Michael about their plan and that they are going to use the money to go to Malaysia.
 Michael wants nothing to do with them and goes back home, since it is his birthday and he wants to celebrate with his girlfriend.

 Golden Pole's crew tracks Michael to his house, break in, and chase him out.
 Michael goes to the airport to confront his friends and try to convince them to give back the money and ring.
 He attacks them, and Tim hits Michael with a fire extinguisher, which results in Michael boarding the plane unconscious.
 While in flight, a volcano in Iceland erupts and causes all flights to be grounded.
 The plane is redirected to Lithuania.